elboza/lai-chat-cli/README.md

 /mcpt_call : direct call to a tool (/mcpt_call tool_name {...params})
 /mcpt_switch : toggle mcp tools enable/disable
-/mcpt_exec_switch : toggle mcp tools function execution
+/mcpt_exec_switch : toggle mcp tools function execution /rag_vect : generate an embedding vector
+/rag_vect_add : add rag vector to mem
+/rag_vect_list : list mem vector list
+/rag_vect_rm : remove a vector from mem
+/rag_lookup : submit your question to the model with your rag context /rag_free : empty the rag mem db
+/rag_vect_search : serch for rag items by text /newragmodel : set a new model for rag. the format is provider:model /rag_import_file : import file to rag
 ```

 ### MCP

 partially implemented (only stdio transport layer for the moment).
 MCP tools are disabled by default, but you can enable it at any time via command line flags (`-t` and `-k`), config file (`enable_mcp_tools` and `enable_mcp_tools_exec`) or cli commands (`/mcpt_switch` and `/mcpt_exec_switch`).

+### RAG

+you can add rag context manually via `/rag_vect_add` or add an entire text file via `/rag_import_filyou can add rag context manually via `/rag_vect_add` or add an entire text file via `/rag_import_file`.

+you can list the current rag memory db via the `/rag_vect_list`

+you can submit your query to the model via the `/rag_lookup` command otherwise it will submit your query without the rag.

+remember to check your rag model (`/info`) and you can change model via `/newragmodel` .

 ### licence: L-Beerware